alexandrnikitin/blog/_drafts/bloom-filter-for-scala.md

 This is 1016 bytes!!
 This is A LOT!!

-It was fun to review.
-You can find some nice Easter eggs there.
-For example this one.
-It always is.
+Anyway, it was fun to review the code.
+Sometimes you can find some nice Easter eggs there.
+For example this one:

 ![The song]({{ site.url }}{{ site.baseurl }}/images/bloom-filter-for-scala/guava-review.png)

-These lines are from [the song][wiki-opp]
+These lines are from [the "O.P.P." song by "Naughty by Nature" group][wiki-opp] which was very popular in the early 1990s.
 Enjoy [the clip:][youtube-opp]

-#### Twitter's Algebird
+### Twitter's Algebird

 It's functional, immutable and monadic and very slooooow!!
 String is universal format you know